 Bristol Swift Conservation Group 2015

-Bristol Swifts is part of the Bristol Swift Conservation Group which consists of organisations, groups and individuals that have signed up to implement three key aims which are:
+Bristol Swifts was part of the Bristol Swift Conservation Group which consisted of organisations, groups and individuals who wanted to implement three key aims which were:

 1. To identify and protect the location of swift nest sites within Bristol

 2. To increase the number of opportunities for nesting swifts in Bristol

 3. To raise awareness of swift conservation utilising latest research and best practice guidelines

 Members included Avon Wildlife Trust, Bristol Naturalists’ Society, RSPB, Bristol Zoo, Bristol City Council, Bristol Swifts and local residents.